Over the last 6 months I have been travelling deeper into what is known in BDSM as “Impact Play.”

 SIX.
 SILENCE.
 Nikki Flynn, a CP model and actress, made a series of extreme caning movies with Czech company Lucas Films, an experience she describes in her excellent book “Dances with Werewolves”.
 One of the things she says is that she doesn’t like “being caned” but she likes “having been caned”.
 I understand what she means.
 As the immediate impact of the last stroke fades away there is a silence and an inner calm like nothing else I have experienced.
 I drift, letting the pain wash over me, completely relaxed.
 I want the mistress near, perhaps touching me gently so I know she is there.
 I want to know she is pleased with me.
 I want her to bring me down slowly, undo the restraints and chat to me calmly while I recover.

 As I said at the start, these are very personal experiences and those of others might be completely different.
 For me, though, a caning that includes each of these experiences is not so much ‘play’ as therapy, a mind clearing exercise that sends me back out into the world feeling confident, motivated and relaxed for days afterwards.

 If the idea of pain as pleasure is totally alien to you, I hope this article might help you understand why people ‘like me’ do what we do!

-For a description of a prolonged caning where I was truly went through all these stages look here
+This post is a description of a prolonged caning where I truly went through all these stages

 *catharsis: dictionary definitions vary but I like this one: the purging of the emotions or relieving of emotional tensions, especially through certain kinds of art, as tragedy or music